top of page

 Now that we've seen a few examples of fine tuning, and we got the basic idea of what it is, we're done with the hard part.
 You might be wondering, how universal is the acceptance of fine tuning?
 Does everyone agree to it?
 Or is it a subject of debate between theistic and atheistic leaning physicists?
 Well, it's almost unanimous.
 Both atheists and theist physicists agree that fine tuning is real, and demands an explanation.

-In the opening of this episode, I read a quote from Stephen Hawking - who was an atheist - that discussed fine tuning.
-Let me read two more quotes from prominent physicists to give you a small sampling of the broad consensus about fine tuning, and also to bring out some subtle aspects of fine tuning.
-Here's a quote from Leonard Susskind, who's an atheist.
+In the opening of this episode, we cited quote from Stephen Hawking - who was an atheist - that discussed fine tuning.
+Let's see two more quotes from prominent physicists to give you a small sampling of the broad consensus about fine tuning, and also to bring out some subtle aspects of fine tuning.
+Here's a quote from Leonard Susskind, also an atheist.

 The laws of physics are almost always deadly.
 In a sense, the laws of nature are like East Coast weather - tremendously variable, almost always awful, but on rare occasions, perfectly lovely.
 Our own universe is an extraordinary place that appears to be fantastically well designed for our own existence.
 This specialness is not something that we can attribute to lucky accidents, which is far too unlikely.
 The apparent coincidences cry out for an explanation.